 Learning The Traditional Dance For Free

-To complete the learning experience, National Museum Jakarta provides free traditional dance class every Saturday.
-Support by a cultural non-profit organization Belantara Budaya Indonesia.
-Cooperating with the museum, the class has been held since 2016.
+To complete the learning experience, National Museum Jakarta provides a free traditional dance class every Saturday.
+Support by a cultural non-profit organization Belantara Budaya Indonesia and the museum.
+The class has been held since 2016.

 National Museum Jakarta Opening Hours

-It is open every day except on Monday and national holidays from 8 AM to 4 PM.
-On weekends, it is closed at 5 PM as it tends to be more crowded.
+The museum opens every day except on Monday and national holidays from 8 AM to 4 PM.
+On weekends, it is closed at 5 PM.
+And it tends to be more crowded and packed on weekends.

 |National Museum Jakarta Opening Hours|